Do you want to know a little secret?

 When a company gives you feedback, analyze it and see what you can learn.
 But, don’t change your whole strategy because of that.
 If a bunch of people point out the same, then it might be worth it to put a few hours in it.

-Looking for a developer job in 2023 and doing technical interviews is an emotional rollercoaster.
+Looking for a developer job and doing technical interviews is an emotional rollercoaster.

 No matter how good you are, you will find yourself on the spot all the time.
 There will be constant ups and downs messing with your emotions.